-Analyst: Tiffany Weaver Date: 05/24/2023
+Analyst: Tiffany Weaver Date: 02/19/2024

-House Bill 319 as reported by the Committee on Judiciary would increase the obligations of the Alcoholic Beverage Control (ABC) Board by: (1) a board-estimated minimum of \$805,000 annually for personnel and other costs associated with inspection of electronic nicotine delivery systems, e-liquids, and alternative nicotine products at permitted locations and to seize contraband, and (2) an undetermined amount for increased secured storage space for seized contraband.
+House Bill 65 as introduced would increase the obligations of the Alcoholic Beverage Control (ABC) Board by: (1) a board-estimated minimum of \$805,000 annually for personnel and other costs associated with inspection of electronic nicotine delivery systems, e-liquids, and alternative nicotine products at permitted locations and to seize contraband, and (2) an undetermined amount for increased secured storage space for seized contraband.
 However, these obligations would be offset, in whole or in part, by: (1) an estimated minimum of \$900,000 annually in new receipts to the Tobacco Licensing and Compliance Fund, created by this bill for operational costs and prevention education, from the collection of a \$50 one-time filing fee, \$150 annual permit fee, and a \$50 transfer fee, as provided by this bill, for the approximately 8,000 distributors currently permitted by the ABC Board; and (2) any receipts from new and increased fines, penalties, and fees levied by this bill.